Sparse decompositions of nonlinear dynamical systems and applications to moment-sum-of-squares relaxations: Introduction

 \section{Introduction}

-Many tasks concerning dynamical systems are of computationally complex nature and often not tractable in high dimension.
-Among these are the computations of the region of attraction (ROA), maximum positively invariant (MPI) set and global and weak attractors (GA and WA), all of which are the focus of this work.
+Many tasks involving dynamical systems are of computationally complex nature and often not tractable in high dimensions.
+Among these are the computations of the region of attraction (ROA), maximum positively invariant (MPI) set, and global attractors (GA), all of which are the focus of this work.
 These sets are ubiquitous in the study of dynamical systems and have numerous applications.
-For example the ROA is the natural object to certify which initial values will be steered to a desired configuration after a finite time $T$ while the solution trajectory satisfies the state constraints at all times.
+For example, the ROA is the natural object to certify which initial values will be steered to a desired configuration after a finite time $T$ while the solution trajectory satisfies the state constraints at all times.
 The question of which initial values will stay in the constraint set for all positive times is answered by the MPI set.
-The GA describes which configurations will be reached uniformly by the solutions of the dynamical system asymptotically, while the WA describes the configurations that will be reached pointwise asymptotically.
-This is of importance for controlled systems with a given feedback control where one might be interested if the given feedback control forces the solution to converge to a specific point or whether a more complex limiting behavior may occur.
-Since these objects are complex in nature, computations of these are challenging tasks.
+The GA describes which configurations will be reached uniformly by the solutions of the dynamical system asymptotically.
+Since these objects are complex in nature, their computation is a challenging task.
 Computational methods for the ROA have been pioneered by Zubov~\cite{Zubov} in the 1960s and have a long history, summarized in~\cite{Chesi}.
 A survey on the (controlled) MPI set and computational aspects can be found in~\cite{Blanchini}.
-Computations of the GA are typically approached via Lyapunov functions~\cite{LyapunovFunctions}, via finite-time truncation or set oriented methods~\cite{Dellnitz}.
+Computations of the GA are typically approached via Lyapunov functions~\cite{LyapunovFunctions}, via finite-time truncation or set-oriented methods~\cite{Dellnitz}.

-Given the curse of dimensionality problem present in computation of these sets, it is important to exploit structure in order to reduce the complexity.
-There are several concepts used for reducing the complexity, as for example symmetries (see, e.g., \cite{FantuzziGoluskin}) or knowledge of Lyapunov or Hamilton functions (see, e.g.,~\cite{Valmorbida}).
-Here we investigate a specific type of sparsity found in dynamical systems.
+Given the curse of dimensionality problem present in the computation of these sets, it is important to exploit structure in order to reduce the complexity.
+There are several concepts used for reducing the complexity, such as leveraging symmetries (see, e.g., \cite{FantuzziGoluskin}) or the knowledge of Lyapunov or Hamilton functions (see, e.g.,~\cite{Valmorbida}).
+In this text, we investigate a specific type of sparsity found in dynamical systems.
+We consider a framework for which we proposed sparse computations of invariant measures and a sparse decomposition for the so-called dynamic mode decomposition in~\cite{SparseKoopman}.